-Dummy: Q You: Axxxxx You start 1H, partner goes 1NT and you rebid 2H.
+Dummy: Q You: Axxxxx

+You start 1H, partner goes 1NT and you rebid 2H.
 This looks poor and it is.
-But the Q is not useless since if you lead towards the Q it will surely take the K as it goes down.
-But what if you don't lead towards the Q and instead, go to dummy and call for the Q. If LHO holds the K the Q is lost of course.
+Leading towards the Q will at least take the K with it.
+But what if you don't lead towards the Q and instead, go to dummy if you can and call for the Q. If LHO holds the K the Q is lost of course.
 But if RHO holds the K, do they cover?
-With Kx they may cover but with Kxx or Kxxx they will surely duck.
+With Kx they may cover but with Kxx or Kxxx they will surely duck and the Q has just won a trick.